Purpose

 Inclusion Criteria

 1. The protocol is open to people of all ages: i.
 Only patients greater than or equal to 2 years of age can be enrolled at the Clinical Center. ii.
 Patients who are < 2 years old may be enrolled only remotely and will not be seen at the Clinical Center.
 2. Must have (or be suspected of having) a viral infection that is of interest to LID investigators.
-Alternatively, must be a close contact of someone who has (or is suspected of having) a viral infection that is of interest to LID investigators or is about to receive or have recently received an FDA approved vaccine.
+Alternatively, must be a close contact of someone who has (or is suspected of having) a viral infection that is of interest to LID investigators or is about to receive or have recently received a viral vaccine.
 3. Adults who are unable to provide initial consent may be enrolled providing procedures per Human Research Protections Program (HRPP) Policy 403 have been followed.
 4. Only subjects that are NIH employees or contractors who work at NIH will be enrolled in the COVID19 antibody cohort study on this protocol.

 Exclusion Criteria